Kenneth Grange: Personal life

 Grange married Assunta Santella in 1952 and Philippa Algeo in 1971.
 Both marriages ended in divorce.
 In 1984, Grange married Apryl Swift in London.

 Grange bought his home in Hampstead, north London in 1969, previously living in Highgate.
 In 1997, after retirement from Pentagram, he bought and spent the next five years renovating a stone-built barn in Coryton, Devon into a home.
 He shared his time between Devon and London, commuting weekly.

 In an interview with The Times in 2020, Grange was asked what his most curious design was.
 He answered: "My coffin.
 When my mother died, we had to choose from a photo album of coffins.
 I couldn't leave Apryl to bury me in one of them, so I made my own.
 And that's what we've got standing in the hall in Devon, serving as a bookcase until I go."

 Death and legacy

 Grange died on 21 July 2024, at the age of 95.
 He was survived by his wife, Apryl.

 A number of tributes were paid to him, including from Pentagram design, his former employer Anglepoise, the 125 group and from across the design industry.

-A new book on his life and work, entitled ‘Kenneth Grange: Designing the Modern World’, was published in 2024 by Thames & Hudson with Sir Jonathan Ive providing the foreword, stating that his favourite design was the Inter-City 125 train: "I remember taking a day return from London to Bath solely to ride on his train.
+A new book on his life and work, entitled ‘Kenneth Grange: Designing the Modern World’ authored by Lucy Johnston, was published in 2024 by Thames & Hudson.
+Sir Jonathan Ive provided the foreword, stating that his favourite design was the Inter-City 125 train: "I remember taking a day return from London to Bath solely to ride on his train.
 I love its complete rejection of arbitrary form, or space-age design aspirations without function." “...For his services to humility, for his love of making and his enormous impact on the visual culture, Sir Kenneth Grange is a hero of mine and of British design."